 Essential Tips for Surviving College Dorm Life

 1. Try to get to know your roommate before you get to campus.
 I met my randomly assigned roommate early, which was helpful before we moved in.
-If you do not pick your roommate, I recommend meeting your friend’s assigned roommate if that’s an option before you get to campus.
+If you do not pick your roommate, I recommend meeting your friend’s assigned roommate, if that’s an option, before you get to campus.

 3. Sometimes, getting a new roommate is not a bad idea.
-It’s always better to resolve the conflict beforehand and get the situation fixed without having to move all your stuff, but there are some circumstances where they’re moving dorms, which is a good idea.
+It’s always better to resolve the conflict beforehand and get the situation fixed without having to move all your stuff, but there are some circumstances where moving dorms is a good idea.
 Ensure you talk to your RA or resident assistant and whoever else needs to approve the move and help you find a new room.

 5. Try to decorate together.
 I don’t think my roommate and I decorated our dorm room.
 Still, if you are artistically inclined and want to decorate your space, including the other person sharing the space in the design and decorating process would be a good idea.